 Your portfolio on the Baker Artist Portfolios website serves as your submission for the Baker Artist Awards.

-Artists have until January 23, 2017 at 5:00PM to create or update their portfolio.
+Artist's have until December 21, 2017 at 5:00PM to create or update their portfolio.
 At that time, the website will automatically create a cloned copy of each artists portfolio to be used for adjudication.
 After 5:00PM, artists may still update their public portfolio, but these updates will not be judged until the following year.

 There is no "submit" button.
-All artists with an active portfolio on January 23, 2017 at 5:00PM (Deadline extended!) will have their worked reviewed by this years anonymous jury.
+All artists with an active portfolio on December 21, 2017 at 5:00PM will have their worked reviewed by this years anonymous jury.